SazzatHj/IELTS-Preparation-Notebook/03-Writing-Module/02-Writing-Task-1-Line-Chart.md

 ## 📑 Structured Report Template (Band 7+)

-### 1. Introduction (Paraphrase the Question)
+### 1. Introduction (Paraphrase the Question in ONE SENTENCE)
-* **Strategy:** Rewrite the prompt using synonyms.
+* **Strategy:** Rewrite the question/title using synonyms.
 Change the sentence structure without changing the core meaning.
+At least 70-75% paraphrase, and it will be 1 sentence.
 * **Key Vocabulary:** *illustrates, depicts, compares, reveals, trends, percentages, proportions.*

-> **Drafting Example:**
+> **Introduction Example:**
-> *"The line graph illustrates the proportion of visitors who attended four different types of cultural attractions—namely Art Galleries, Pavilions, Piers, and Festivals—between 1980 and 2010."*
+> *"The line chart compares/demonstraites/illustrates the rates/resio of visitors to Brighton, England, who visited four various tourist spots from 1980 to 2010."*

 ### 2. General Overview (The Most Crucial Paragraph)
 * **Strategy:** Summarize the main trends without mentioning specific numbers.
 Look for the highest/lowest points and overall directions (increase, decrease, or fluctuations).